Quantum walks: Schur functions meet symmetry protected topological phases

 C.~Cedzich acknowledges support by the Excellence Initiative of the German Federal and State Governments (Grant ZUK 81) and the DFG (project B01 of CRC 183).

 T.~Geib and R.~F.~Werner acknowledge support from the ERC grant DQSIM, the DFG SFB 1227 DQmat, and the European project SIQS.

-The work of L.~Vel\'azquez is partially supported by the research project MTM2017-89941-P from Ministerio de Econom\'{\i}a, Industria y Competitividad of Spain and the European Regional Development Fund (ERDF), by project UAL18-FQM-B025-A (UAL/CECEU/FEDER) and by Project E26\_17R of Diputaci\'on General de Arag\'on (Spain) and the ERDF 2014-2020 ``Construyendo Europa desde Arag\'on''.
+The work of L. Vel\'azquez is partially supported by the research project MTM2017-89941-P from Ministerio de Econom\'{\i}a, Industria y Competitividad of Spain and the European Regional Development Fund (ERDF), by project UAL18-FQM-B025-A (UAL/CECEU/FEDER) and by Project E26\_17R of Diputaci\'on General de Arag\'on (Spain) and the ERDF 2014-2020 ``Construyendo Europa desde Arag\'on''.

 A.~H.~Werner thanks the Alexander von Humboldt Foundation for its support with a Feodor Lynen Fellowship and acknowledges financial support from the European Research Council (ERC Grant Agreement No. 337603) and VILLUM FONDEN via the QMATH Centre of Excellence (Grant No. 10059).